ysBach/snu-dissertation-template/README.md

 > This repo is a fork from [@taehoonlee's repo](https://github.com/taehoonlee/snu-dissertation-template).

+**NEWS**: The template is also available as [overleaf template](https://www.overleaf.com/latex/templates/seoul-national-university-dissertation-template/gszjrgwjqmbx) !!

 **IMPORTANT NOTE**: ``kotex`` crashes (known bug) with TeX live version 2022, so please use 2021 or 2023+.